List of countries by irreligion

 Irreligion, which may include deism, agnosticism, ignosticism, anti-religion, atheism, skepticism, ietsism, spiritual but not religious, freethought, anti-theism, apatheism, non-belief, pandeism, secular humanism, non-religious theism, pantheism, panentheism, and New Age, varies in the countries around the world.

 According to reports from the WIN/Gallup International's (WIN/GIA) four global polls: in 2005, 77% were a religious person and 4% were "convinced atheists"; in 2012, 23% were not a religious person and 13% were "convinced atheists"; in 2015, 22% were not a religious person and 11% were "convinced atheists"; and in 2017, 25% were not a religious person and 9% were "convinced atheists".
+In 2025, 55% identified themselves as religious, while 30% were not religious, and 10% declared themselves "convinced atheists".

-In 2010, the religiously unaffiliated number 1.1 billion (about one-in-six people or 16% of the 6.9 billion population at the time), according to Pew Research Center.
+In 2010, the religiously unaffiliated numbered 1.1 billion (about one-in-six people or 16% of the 6.9 billion population at the time), according to Pew Research Center.
 This "include atheists, agnostics and people who do not identify with any particular religion in surveys"; of that overall category, many may still hold some religious beliefs and some engage in religious practices as well.

 In 2006, according to sociologist Phil Zuckerman, broad estimates of those who have an absence of belief in a god range from 500 to 750 million people worldwide.
 According to sociologists Ariela Keysar and Juhem Navarro-Rivera's 2013 review of numerous global studies on atheism, there are 450 to 500 million positive atheists and agnostics worldwide (7% of the world's population) with China alone accounting for 200 million of that demographic.
 In 2004, relative to its own populations, Zuckerman ranks the top 5 countries with the highest possible ranges of agnostics and atheists: Sweden (46–85%), Vietnam (81%), Denmark (43–80%), Norway (31–72%), and Japan (64–65%).

 A 2023 Gallup International survey found that Sweden was the country with the highest percentage of citizens that stated they do not believe in a god.

 In 2020, the majority (78%) of the global nonreligious or unaffiliated demographic resided in Asia-Pacific.
 China alone makes up 67% of the global religiously unaffiliated demographic.
 Many of the global religiously unaffiliated demographic still have some religious beliefs and participate in religious practices.